Vancouver Island Wedding Catering: Do's, Don'ts & Top Local Picks

 Don'ts: What Trips People Up

-• Don’t leave food prep to last minute.
+• Don't leave food prep to the last minute.
 Meals requiring complex prep or special cooking stations can suffer with tight schedules or bad weather.

 • Don't skimp on communication.
 Give caterers clear guest counts, timelines (ceremony, photos, dinner), and any special quirks (kids, late arrivals) well ahead.